 The Grapes of Wrath is John Steinbeck’s award-winning political novel about the Great Depression.
 It follows the Joad family as they’re forced to leave their Oklahoma farm and go west to California for work.
-The 1939 book humanized the “Okies,” captured history as it was happening, and earned its author so much personal trouble that he started carrying a gun for protection.
+The book, which released on April 14, 1939, humanized the “Okies,” captured history as it was happening, and earned its author so much personal trouble that he started carrying a gun for protection.
 Find out more about the classic below.

 In 1936, the San Francisco News hired Steinbeck to write a series of articles about migrant labor camps in California.
 The articles, which you can read here, were later reprinted in a pamphlet along with Dorothea Lange’s iconic photographs.
 In the pieces, Steinbeck described Americans living in filthy shacks without running water and suffering from malnutrition, illness, and death.
 He used much of what he saw in The Grapes of Wrath.